JannisHoch/copro/docs/model_settings.rst

     the 'leave-one-out' and 'single variables' models are only tested in beta-state.
 They produce only limited output (see :ref:`Output`).

-- *verbose*: if True, model messages will be printed to screen.
+- *verbose*: if True, additional messages will be printed.

 **[settings]**

 - *y_start*: the start year of the simulation;
 - *y_end*: the end year of the simulation.
 All data between y_start and y_end will be used to train and test the model;
-- *n_runs*: the number of model executions.
-By repeating the split, train, test steps multiple times, coincidental results can be avoided.
+- *n_runs*: the number repetitions of the split-sample test for training and testing the model.
+By repeating these steps multiple times, coincidental results can be avoided.

 **[pre_calc]**

-- *XY*: if the XY-data was already pre-computed in a previous run and stored as npy-file, it be specified here and will be loaded from file.
-If nothing is specified, the model will save the XY-data by default to the input directory.
+- *XY*: if the XY-data was already pre-computed in a previous run and stored as npy-file, it can be specified here and will be loaded from file.
+If nothing is specified, the model will save the XY-data by default to the output directory as ``XY.npy``;
+- *clf*: path to the pickled fitted classifier from the reference run.
+Needed for projection runs only;

 **[extent]**